 Understanding the Impact

-Too many of these women don’t get the help they desperately need.
+- Too many of these women don't get the help they desperately need

-Without support, the effects can linger, causing long-term problems for both mom and child.
+- Without support, the effects can linger, causing long-term problems for both mom and child

 The Stigma and Its Consequences

-The stigma attached to maternal mental health often comes from cultural and social myths about what it means to be a “good” mother.
+The stigma attached to maternal mental health often comes from cultural and social myths about what it means to be a "good" mother.
 It makes moms feel ashamed or not good enough, which keeps many from seeking the help they really need.
-Every parent knows we don’t need anymore reasons to doubt ourselves.
+When we stay silent, we prolong suffering and make it harder to get the support that could make all the difference.

 How to Change the Conversation